Discovery and Analysis of Afterglows from Poorly Localised GRBs with the Gravitational-wave Optical Transient Observer (GOTO) All-sky Survey: Prompt Emission Analysis and Properties

 Figure~\ref{fig:MAXI_LCs} shows the GSC light curves of GRBs 240122A and 240225B in the 2--20, 2--4, 4--10, and 10--20~keV energy bands.
 We estimated the \tninty duration in the 2--20~keV band to be $\approx36$~s and $\approx21$~s for GRBs 240122A and 240225B, respectively.
 For GRB~240225B, the duration was calculated using data from a single \maxi/GSC scan.
 This value differs from those obtained by other instruments because the scan began at 20:15:30~UT, about 200~s later than the trigger times reported by the others.

-Then, we extract a spectrum of the \tninty interval and correct for variations in the effective area.
+Then, we extracted a spectrum of the \tninty interval and corrected for variations in the effective area.
 The spectra of GRBs 240122A and 240225B are fit with a single power-law model, and the photon indices are found to be $1.9\pm0.4$ and $1.9\pm0.1$ ($1\sigma$ error), respectively.
 The energy flux in 2--20~\keV{} was $3.5_{-2.6}^{+1.3} \times $10$^{-9}$ erg cm$^{-2}$ s$^{-1}$ and $5.1_{-0.6}^{+0.3} \times $10$^{-8}$ erg cm$^{-2}$ s$^{-1}$.
-Figure~\ref{fig:maxi-GBM_Specs} shows the spectrum with the best-fit model.
+Figure~\ref{fig:maxi-GBM_Specs} shows the spectrum with the best-fitting model.
 The results of each fit are shown in Table~\ref{tab:fermi_prompt}.